covertnine/c9-starter/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
 Stable Tag: 2.4.1

-A blocks powered WordPress starter theme that uses Bootstrap 4, Google Fonts, and CSS Grid from [C9](https://www.covertnine.com).
+A blocks powered WordPress theme for bands, musicians, or DJs, based on the C9 Starter theme from [COVERT NINE](https://www.covertnine.com).

 == Description ==
-A theme made for building out landing pages, marketing campaigns, media, content, and articles in WordPress with the help of the [C9 Blocks](https://wordpress.org/plugins/c9-blocks) plugin and the [C9 Admin Dashboard](https://wordpress.org/plugins/c9-admin-dashboard).
+A theme made for building out your audience virtually via your WordPress website with the help of the [C9 Blocks](https://wordpress.org/plugins/c9-blocks) plugin and the [C9 Admin Dashboard](https://wordpress.org/plugins/c9-admin-dashboard).

 == Frequently Asked Questions ==